seonkyoo/home/_news/announcement_jfm.md

 ---
 layout: post
-date: 2021-3-5
+date: 2021-4-14
 inline: true
 ---

-My paper titled "Optimal fluid stretching for mixing-limited reaction in rough channel flows" accpted in *Journal of Fluid Mechanics*.
+Our paper titled "Optimal fluid stretching for mixing-limited reactions in rough channel flows" has been published in [*Journal of Fluid Mechanics*](https://www.doi.org/10.1017/jfm.2021.208).